KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

     ```bash
     sudo systemctl restart mongodb
     ```
-- Abhi hum local-only rakhenge; remote exposure bilkul nahi.
+- We will keep it local-only for now; absolutely no remote exposure.

 ---